WebSupport-DK/php-email/README.md

-#PHP mail
+# PHP MAIL

-Usefull classes for working with php mailing
+Usefull classes for working with php mailing.

+!
+FOR LEARNING/DEVLOPMENT PURPOSES ONLY !